-Hybrid Cloud is web-based processing that uses a mix of on-premises public, private and third-party cloud services whereby you get on-demand access to software, resources, and information uploaded by computers, including smartphones, over the internet.
+Hybrid Cloud is an architecture that uses a mix of on-premises private, public and third-party cloud services whereby you get on-demand access to software and services.
 This type of cloud computing uses three requisites to be considered as a Hybrid Cloud –

-- construction of a private cloud or hosted private cloud provider and
+- Construction of a private cloud, or co-location hosting with a private cloud service provider.

-In layman’s term, a hybrid cloud is a platform by which you can manage public and private cloud as one or at least have the appropriate management tools to access these two separate entities.
+In layman’s term, a hybrid cloud is a platform by which you can manage and consume public and private cloud IT resources as one.

 How does Hybrid Cloud work?